spmallick/learnopencv/README.md

 # LearnOpenCV

-This repo contains code for Computer Vision, Deep learning, and AI articles shared on our blog [LearnOpenCV.com](https://www.LearnOpenCV.com).
+This repository contains code for Computer Vision, Deep learning, and AI research articles shared on our blog [LearnOpenCV.com](https://www.LearnOpenCV.com).

 Want to become an expert in AI?
 [AI Courses by OpenCV](https://opencv.org/courses/) is a great place to start.